ContainerSSH/containerssh.github.io/docs/getting-started/index.md

 ## Step 3: Launch ContainerSSH

-In the downloaded directory run `docker-compose build` and then `docker-compose up`.
+In the downloaded directory run `docker-compose build` and then `docker-compose up -d`.

 ## Step 4: Logging in